FarronF/limerick-council-meetings/meetings/2014/12/15-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 17th November 2014.md

 is preferable because it requires an interaction between the pedestrian and

-the motorist that ensures the pedestrian does not step off the kerb until it is--- safe to do so.
+the motorist that ensures the pedestrian does not step off the kerb until it is
+---
+safe to do so.
 With a signal control, some pedestrians assume that the

 appearance of the green man display gives them an assured safe crossing